Zurück zum Blog

 Set Up in 3 Steps

-1. Enable Board Agent on a runner team – Toggle "Board Agent" in the team settings
+1. Enable Project Agent on a runner team – Toggle "Project Agent" in the team settings

 2. Set a mention handle – e.g. qa, helper, or docs

-3. Configure a prompt – Optional: define how the agent should behave in the board context
+3. Configure a prompt – Optional: define how the agent should behave in the project context

 After that, the team shows up in the @mention autocomplete of every ticket – with its own bot icon and "Agent" badge.